HAL-42/RFML/Insights.md

 * Power difference between first and last quarter is too large.

 We can add this program to training and testing.
 Or create an new clean dataset.

+***

+## About Fake Mac Address

+Theoretically, if we want model to learn analog only and ignore the digital information, each module should send random data, or at least random mac address.

+For I'm kink of worrying the the random data is little "hard" for out model, and we can't send totally random mac address(there is format demands) and it need time to read protocol.
+So finally we set each module's mac address same.

+***

+## About Normalize and Noise

+We use Max Normalize.

+And for I-only input and I/Q input, the normalize program is different: I-only is real number normalize, and I/Q input is complex number normalize.
+For if we use complex normalize to I-only input, then the Q information is mixed in.

+Another question is if we generate two data set for this two different normalize method, the dataset is too big(76G).

+So, can we first do real normalize, then do complex normalize?
+Is the indirect complex normalize data is same to direct complex normalize?

+I already prove it's practical.

+We use complex gaussian noise